The author is a guitarist and bassist with over 35 years of experience as a musician.

 Cheap Guitars for Newbies

 When you first start out on guitar you want to give yourself the best shot a success.
 You need the right instrument, one that will get you through those tough early days and set you off on the right path.
 Of course, you are going to have to consider your budget too and make some compromises when it comes to sound and playability.

-For beginners, I always recommend acoustic guitars in the $200 range, and electric guitar and amp setups around $300.
+For beginners, I always recommend acoustic guitars in the $200 range, and electric guitar and amp setups for around $300.
 I think that strikes a good balance between watching your wallet and landing a great instrument that will serve you well.
 And, most of the top guitar builders offer excellent starter guitars in this price range.

 Some people consider going much lower for their first guitar, often looking to little-known brands coming in around $100 or less.
 While it isn’t the path I suggest, it’s not necessarily a bad thing.
 In fact, for some beginners, this is the right choice.